 One growing area of enforcement activity is working with network operators, such as Internet service providers ("ISPs") and user-generated content sites, to take action against users who distribute our content without authorization, and we are engaged in ongoing discussions with ISPs domestically and abroad.
-In July 2011, the Motion Picture Association of America (the "MPAA"), the National Cable & Telecommunications Association, the Recording Industry Association of America and certain U.S.-based ISPs, among others, announced a new voluntary collaboration called the Copyright Alert System, which establishes a framework of best practices the ISPs will use to educate and notify Internet subscribers when their accounts may have been misused for copyright theft.
-The system consists of a series of up to six alerts in electronic form, and also puts in place a system of "mitigation measures" intended to stop copyright theft by those accounts that appear persistently to fail to respond to repeated alerts.
+In July 2011, the Motion Picture Association of America, the National Cable & Telecommunications Association, the Recording Industry Association of America and certain U.S.-based ISPs, among others, announced a new voluntary collaboration called the Copyright Alert System, which establishes a framework of best practices the ISPs will use to educate and notify Internet subscribers when their accounts may have been misused for copyright theft on peer-to-peer networks.
+The system consists of a series of up to six alerts in electronic form, and also puts in place a system of "mitigation measures" intended to deter copyright theft by those accounts that fail to respond to repeated alerts.
 The system will provide a subscriber the opportunity for an independent review to determine whether the activity in question is lawful or the account was identified in error.
-The agreement also establishes a Center for Copyright Information to support implementation of the system and educate consumers about the importance of copyright matters.
+The agreement also establishes a